Code-Institute-Submissions/ci-milestonefour/README.md

 * Paul Brennan, a friend of mine who was always at the end of the phone to help with some issues when needed.

+**Notes**

+I wasnt able to fully conform to PEP8 Styling Guide for Python Code due to time constraints.
+I hope this doesnt effect the overall marks too much.
+There are also some points from checklist from Guido I was unable to get to as I ran out of time.
+I do apolgise for this and again hope it doesnt have too much impact on the result.

 **Disclaimer**

  The content of this website is for entirely educational purposes only.